Prasitha-data/Customer-Churn-Prediction/README.md

 ## Project Overview

-This project predicts customer churn using Machine Learning and provides business insights through a Power BI dashboard and a Streamlit web application.

-The objective is to identify customers who are likely to leave a telecom service provider and help businesses improve customer retention strategies.
+This project predicts whether a customer is likely to churn using Machine Learning techniques.
+The objective is to help businesses identify at-risk customers and improve customer retention strategies.

----

-## Dataset
+The project includes:

+* Machine Learning Model (XGBoost)
+* Interactive Streamlit Web Application
+* Power BI Dashboard
-* IBM Telco Customer Churn Dataset
+* Customer Churn Analysis
-* Total Records: 7,043 Customers
-* Features: 45+

 ---